Maazaowski/AudioTranscriptor/README.md

 # AudioTranscriptor
-Transcribes any audio file and saves it in text file using AssemblyAPI
+Transcribes any audio file and saves it in text file using AssemblyAI